grpc/proposal/P5-jdk-version-support.md

 historical upgrades.

-Applications running on JDK versions not receiving Premier Support are much less likely to be actively developed and so are less like to need new features.
+Applications running on JDK versions not receiving Premier Support are much less likely to be actively developed and so are less likely to need new features.
 Some orphaned libraries have caused issues in the ecosystem because they had _no_ updates, no matter the reason.
 Allowing further patch releases seems enough to service these users, and having those users help with maintence puts them in a better position to balance the cost of upgrading to a newer JDK.
 It also provides a signal that users are still using the older JDK version.

 Since the API does not change when dropping support for a JDK, [semver][] does